 - The Middle School Essay Contest was not officially part of the Specialty Crops Grant, but it focused on Specialty Crops to provide feedback on what students are thinking.
 2017 Essay Contest Topic was "The Importance of Georgia's Specialty Crops."

 - The contest is tied to state standards for language arts.

 Major Program Impacts or Outcomes

+Donna Hellwig Rocker has been with Georgia Farm Bureau since 1986, primarily coordinating the Georgia Agriculture in the Classroom program.
 In 1999, the GFB Women’s Leadership Committee was added to her responsibilities.
-The Women’s Leadership Committee has places all of their focus on youth education and agricultural literacy.
-Donna's responsibilities responsibilities include materials development and teacher training.
+Since 1999, the Women’s Leadership Committee primarily focuses on youth education and agricultural literacy.
+Her responsibilities include materials development and teacher training.

-She received an associate’s degree from Abraham Baldwin Agricultural College and a B.A. in Psychology from Georgia College & State University.
+Donna received an associate’s degree from Abraham Baldwin Agricultural College and a B.A. in Psychology from Georgia College & State University.
 She received her Masters in Adult Education from The University of Georgia in 2012.

 She was part of the team to develop the team to develop the AITC Consortium and has served as a regional representative and secretary for that organization.